Man's death awaiting trial on charges he killed his mother at sea was not suspicious, autopsy says

 The attorney general's office confirmed that authorities consider a death to be not suspicious when they've determined no one else was involved, or if no crime was committed.

-Carman pleaded not guilty last year to fraud and first-degree murder in the death of his mother, Linda Carman, in 2016, and was scheduled to go on trial in October.
+Carman pleaded not guilty last year to fraud and first-degree murder in the 2016 death of his mother, Linda Carman, and was scheduled to go on trial in October.

-An eight-count indictment also said Carman shot and killed his wealthy grandfather John Chakalos as he slept in 2013, in order to obtain money and property from his grandfather's estate.
+An eight-count indictment also said Carman shot and killed his wealthy grandfather John Chakalos in 2013 as he slept, in order to obtain money and property from his grandfather's estate.
 But the indictment did not charge Carman with his grandfather's killing, and he had consistently denied any involvement in the two deaths.

 In September 2016, Carman organized a fishing trip with his mother, who lived in Middletown, Connecticut, during which prosecutors say he planned to kill her and report that his boat sank and his mother disappeared in the accident.